sheyman/docs-barbican/api-docs/api-operations/methods/delete-delete-v1-consumer.rst

 Response
 """"""""""""""""

-This operation will return an HTTP 204 for a successful delete.
+The operation returns an HTTP 204 Accepted response code, if successful.
 It does not return a response body.